HaileleulGirma/GTSTv1_course/Day3_LinuxUser.md

 explanation: copy yared txt file which is found one directory back and paste it in the current working directory example 2  cp ../yared.txt ../Desktop
-explanation: copy yared txt file which is found one directory back and paste it in the Desktop directory which is one directory back from the current working directory
+explanation: copy yared txt file which is found one directory back and paste it in the Desktop directory which is one directory back from the current working directory if you want to copy a file which is in the current directory and you want to copy it to a directory named "example" in the current directory
+`cp testing.md example/`

 a single dot represents the working directory you are on right now